Table of Contents

 It includes the demand for offices, stores, schools, hospitals, theatres, etc.

 a.
 Educational Institution

 Day School – 10 lpcd(liters per capita per day)

 Hostels – 65 lpcd( liters per capita per day)

 With Bed – 500 liters per bed per day

 Without Bed- 2500 liters per day

 With Bed – 200 liters per bed per day

 Without Bed – 500-1500 liters per day

 d.
 Industry Demand

 It is commonly considered in urban areas.
 The quantity of water required for the various industries is known as industry demand.
 Normally 20-25% of total demand is taken as industry demand.

 e.
 Demand for public places or Municipal demand

-It includes water required for washing and sprinkling on road, cleaning sewers, watering public parks, etc. Normally 5% of total demand is taken as municipal demand for public places.
+It includes water required for washing and sprinkling on road, cleaning sewers, watering public parks, etc. Normally 5% to 10 % of total demand is taken as municipal demand for public places.

 f.
 Fire Demand